schmalls/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/About.md

 Explains how to disconnect from and reconnect to a PSSession

 ### [about_Remote_FAQ](about_Remote_FAQ.md)
-Contains questions and answers about running remote commands in  Windows PowerShell.
+Contains questions and answers about running remote commands in  Windows PowerShell?

 ### [about_Remote_Jobs](about_Remote_Jobs.md)
 Describes how to run background jobs on remote computers.